ECIL says 'cyber expert' who claimed 2014 polls rigged was not its employee

 ALSO READ

-EC files police complaint against man who claimed 2014 polls were rigged
+EC seeks FIR against 'expert' who claimed EVMs were hacked in 2014 polls

-EVM hacking claim: EC asserts 'foolproof nature' of its machines, mulls legal action
+Cyber expert says 2014 polls rigged, EVMs hacked; EC stands by its machines

+EVM hacking claim: Congress demands 50% VVPAT check in 2019 Lok Sabha polls

 -